-- 1. Introduce the main theories, concepts, and issues in social psychology - 2.
-Apply social psychological insights to contemporary social problems - 3.
-Critically evaluate contemporary social psychological research - 4.
-Understand the limitations of hegemonic approaches to social psychological science - 5.
+- 6. Introduce the main theories, concepts, and issues in social psychology - 7.
+Apply social psychological insights to contemporary social problems - 8.
+Critically evaluate contemporary social psychological research - 9.
+Understand the limitations of hegemonic approaches to social psychological science - 10.
 Explore the impact of context and culture on social behavior

-Prerequisite PSYC 201
+Prerequisite PSYC 101

-PSYC 214 Abnormal Psychology
+PSYC 314 Abnormal Psychology ECTS

 This course will cover the major theories and controversies around the concept of abnormal behavior, its assessment and diagnosis.
 We will cover most of the psychological disorders seen in adulthood, their symptomatology, causal theories, risk factors and treatments.
-Prerequisite PSYC 201
+Prerequisite PSYC 101

-PSYC 216 Personality Psychology
+PSYC 316 Personality Psychology

 This course examines contemporary personality theories, methods and applications.
 Classic theories of personality are discussed within the context of current evidence, with particular emphasis on trait approach, evolutionary, social, cross-cultural, and cognitive approaches to personality and individual differences.
-Prerequisite PSYC 201
+Prerequisite PSYC 101

-PSYC 220 Psychology of Learning and Behavior
+PSYC 320 Psychology of Learning and Behavior

 This course investigates the principles of learning and behavior.
 The psychology of learning, or behavioral psychology, is not to be confused with educational psychology.
 This course introduces you to the psychology of learning by examining the classical and operant (instrumental) conditioning paradigms, both from an experimental and an applied perspective.
-Prerequisite PSYC 201
+Prerequisite PSYC 101

-PSYC 222 Behavioral Neuroscience
+PSYC 322 Behavioral Neuroscience 6 ECTS

 This course is designed to introduce the student to the field of behavioral neuroscience, its key concepts, theories and methodologies.
-Prerequisite PSYC 201
+Prerequisite PSYC 101

-PSYC 224 Sensation and Perception
+PSYC 324 Sensation and Perception 6 ECTS

 This course introduces students to the physiology and mechanisms of human vision, hearing and smell, with an emphasis on vision and hearing.
 Students will learn how external stimuli (light, sound, odors), are encoded by sensory receptors and transformed into perceptual experiences.
 The course will cover the physiology of sensory organs, neural pathways, and perceptual phenomena from everyday life (e.g., illusions, adaptation), that illuminate how sensory input is represented in the brain.
 The course will also cover methods used to measure and quantify human perception and performance (e.g., psychophysics, signal detection theory).
-Prerequisite PSYC 201
+Prerequisite PSYC 101

-PSYC 226 Cognitive Psychology
+PSYC 326 Cognitive Psychology

 This course introduces students to theory and research on human cognition, including perception, attention, memory, language, reasoning and problem solving.
 Students will learn how sensory input and complex events are represented and stored in the brain, and how this information is used in everyday behavior.
-Prerequisite PSYC 201
+Prerequisite PSYC 101

-PSYC 229 Cognitive Neuroscience
+PSYC 329 Cognitive Neuroscience

 This course is designed to give students in-depth exposure to the various developments, theories and research methods in cognitive neuroscience.
 The emphasis of the course is on the systems level.
 Each week, students are to examine the neural underpinnings of a broad class of mental processes and put them into the larger context of the psychological sciences.
-Prerequisite PSYC 201
+Prerequisite PSYC 101

-PSYC 230 Clinical Psychology
+PSYC 430 Clinical Psychology 6 ECTS

 This course will provide a comprehensive overview of the professional field of clinical psychology, including primarily, the psychologist's tasks of assessment and treatment.
 Various tools for diagnosis and approaches to psychotherapy will be examined.
 Current issues in the field including ethical dilemmas, training practices, evidence-based psychotherapy and specialties will also be reviewed.
-Prerequisite PSYC 201, PSYC 214 or 215
+Prerequisite PSYC 101, PSYC 314 subjective experiences promising to prevent pathologies and enhance humans' quality of life.
+The primary focus is on what makes life meaningful and worth living.
+Key areas that are studied are courage, wisdom, hope, creativity, future mindedness, happiness, empathy and spirituality.
+These form the factors that further allow humans, communities and societies to flourish.
+Prerequisite PSYC 101

-PSYC 234 Positive Psychology
+PSYC 434 Positive Psychology 6 ECTS